Frequently Asked Questions About Admissions

 How long does the program last?

 Each patient is different and requires different levels and extent of care.
 Insurance coverage is also a factor.
-However, usually IOP or PHP treatment usually lasts between 14 and 30 days, with most people staying for a full month.
+However, usually IOP treatment usually lasts between 14 and 30 days, with most people staying for a full month.

 What are some benefits of traveling away from home for addiction treatment?